aws-samples/sample-Serverless-Cost-Effective-Data-Archiving-Restoration/README.md

 ---

 This end-to-end serverless solution ensures secure, cost-efficient, and scalable archiving and restoration of files using modern AWS cloud-native services.

-## 🔐 Security Considerations

-This solution adheres to AWS security best practices to ensure the confidentiality, integrity, and availability of data throughout the archiving and restoration lifecycle.

-### ✅ IAM and Least Privilege Access

-- All Lambda functions, AWS Batch jobs, and other resources use least-privilege IAM roles.
-- IAM roles are scoped to only necessary permissions for services like S3, DynamoDB, SNS, and ECR.

-### ✅ Network Security

-- AWS Batch jobs use `awsvpc` mode and run in **private subnets** within a VPC.
-- Lambda functions are deployed in the same VPC with restricted access.
-- Security Groups are tightly controlled, typically allowing only HTTPS (443) outbound traffic.

-### ✅ Data Protection

-- Data at rest is stored in Amazon S3 with **Glacier Deep Archive**, encrypted using **SSE-S3** or **SSE-KMS**.
-- All S3 interactions occur over **HTTPS**, ensuring data-in-transit encryption.
-- Buckets enforce encryption via policies or default settings.

-### ✅ API Security

-- API Gateway endpoints support integration with IAM, API keys, or Amazon Cognito (based on implementation).
-- Request validation and strict input checks help block malformed or malicious payloads.

-### ✅ Monitoring and Logging

-- All key services (Lambda, Batch, API Gateway) are integrated with **CloudWatch Logs**.
-- **CloudTrail** is used for auditing and tracking API activity.

-### ✅ Notifications and Alerts

-- Notifications are sent via Amazon SNS with access managed through topic policies.
-- Optional integration with CloudWatch alarms enables proactive alerting.

-### ✅ Secure Container Execution

-- Docker images are based on minimal, secure base images.
-- Images are scanned for vulnerabilities using **Amazon ECR image scanning** before deployment.

-### ✅ Secrets and Configuration

-- No secrets or credentials are hardcoded.
-- Sensitive configurations are passed securely using **AWS SAM parameters**.
-- Use of **AWS Secrets Manager** or **SSM Parameter Store** is recommended for future secrets management.

-This security model follows the AWS Well-Architected Framework’s Security Pillar and supports a secure, auditable, and resilient deployment.

 ## Prerequisites